Ep. 68 How to travel well for less and be a nomadic entrepreneur with Tim Leffel

 - Getting advice from people who have fear of travel.

-- Instead trust your instincts and experience the world in your own terms.
+- Instead, trust your instincts and experience the world on your own terms.

 How are you able to create income from the start and how do you continue to create income today?